anaisfopma/Blended-Distance-Thesis/README.md

 - The missingness proportion is varied over two conditions: 25% and 50%.
 - The distribution is varied over two conditions: a normal distribution and a strongly skewed distribution.
 - The correlation is varied over three conditions: a correlation of 0, 0.1, and 0.7.
-This results in a total of 24 data-generating mechanisms over which the performance of each of the metrics was evaluated, primarily in terms of coverage, bias and explained variance.
+This results in a total of 24 data-generating mechanisms over which the performance of each of the metrics was evaluated, primarily in terms of coverage, bias and proportion of explained variance.

 ## Simulation study II
 In the second simulation, the ranked version of the blended metric is evaluated with blending factors ranging from 0 to 1, with intervals of 0.1.
 The data-generating conditions are a skewed distribution and correlation of 0.7.
-A sample of size 500 is drawn and a single random case in the data will be made incomplete for the outcome.
-This missing value is imputed 50 times and evaluated against its true value.
-Performance is measured primarily in terms of variance of the imputations, coverage, bias, and the root mean square error (RMSE).
+The number of simulations is set to 10000.
+In every simulation, the outcome for a single random case is made incomplete and thereafter imputed 50 times.
+Performance is measured primarily in terms of accuracy, validity, and precision.

 ## Ethics
 The study is approved by the Ethical Review Board of the Faculty of Social and Behavioural Sciences of Utrecht University.
 The approval is based on the documents sent by the researchers as requested in the form of the Ethics committee and filed under number 21-1906.
 The approval is valid through 09 May 2022.
 The approval of the Ethical Review Board concerns ethical aspects, as well as data management and privacy issues (including the GDPR).
-It should be noticed that any changes in the research design oblige a renewed review by the Ethical Review Board.

 ---